bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/time-since-periapsis.md

 r = \frac{h^2}{\mu} \frac{1}{1 + e\cos\nu}
 :::

 We now want to relate the true anomaly, $\nu$, to time.
 The rate of change of the true anomaly, $\dot{\nu}$ is equal to the angular velocity of the position vector.
-This is exactly the azimuthal component of the velocity:
+This is exactly the azimuthal, also called the perpendicular, component of the velocity:

 :::{math}
-:label:
+:label: eq:rate-of-change-of-true-anomaly
 v_{\perp} = r \dot{\nu} = r \frac{d\nu}{dt}
 :::

-A more convenient form of this relationship is found by using the specific angular momentum, since $h$ is constant:
+The $v_{\perp}$ term in Eq. {eq}`eq:rate-of-change-of-true-anomaly` makes the equation more complicated than it needs to be, so we'd like to replace it.
+A more convenient form of Eq. {eq}`eq:rate-of-change-of-true-anomaly` is found by using the specific angular momentum to replace $v_{\perp}$, since $h$ is constant:

 :::{math}
 :label:
 h = r v_{\perp} = r^2\dot{\nu} \Rightarrow \frac{d\nu}{dt} = \frac{h}{r^2}
 :::

-Substituting the orbit equation and separating variables, we find:
+Substituting the orbit equation to eliminate $r$ and separating variables, we find:

 :::{math}
 :label: